imshuhao/SSHelp/README.md

 ###Public Shadowsocks Sharing Programme

-It is a website to help people bypass Internet censorship and.
+It is a website to help people bypass the Internet censorship and the Internet blockade.

 (e.g. The Great Firewall of China)